 Sharm El Sheikh is known as a resort port and is located in the southern tip of the Sinai Peninsula in Egypt.
-Many luxury tours offer a stay at Sharm El Sheikh in their package.
+Many Egypt tours packages offer a stay at Sharm El Sheikh in their package.
 It is a resort community identified with fine diving sport, along with more rugged journeys like mountain climbing, hiking and biking.
 Sounds like a date!
 Now how can you get in Sharm El Sheikh?

 Travel to Sharm El Sheikh From USA

 If you are traveling to Sharm El Sheikh from America then you will have to leave the country through the closest available airport, such as Los Angeles or Chicago Illinois.
 Then you would travel to Europe and from there to Sharm El Sheikh.
 There are even some flights that will take you directly to Sharm El Sheikh, Egypt or even to Amman, Jordan.
-You can choose between providers like Royal Jordanian, US Airways and more.
+You can choose between providers like Egypt Air, Royal Jordanian, US Airways and more.